Skip to content

 Back to folders

-Parkinson’s disease: the 2nd neurodegenerative disease after Alzheimer’s disease
+Parkinson: the 2nd leading neurodegenerative disease after Alzheimer

-Throughout the world, Parkinson’s disease is on the increase due, in particular, to an aging population.
-Indeed, age is one of the main risk factors for this disease, which primarily affects control of motor functions.
+Throughout the world, Parkinson’s disease is on the rise due, in particular, to an aging population.
+Age is one of the main risk factors for this disease, which primarily affects control of motor functions.

 10 M

-This is the number of people worldwide living with Parkinson’s disease1.
+The number of people living with Parkinson’s disease1 worldwide

-Several susceptibility genes have been identified, particularly, in cases of early onset of the disease, occurring before the age of 50.
-Certain environmental factors may also be responsible for the disease, in particular, exposure to certain toxins in the environment such as organochlorine pesticides (organic compounds containing chlorine) and industrial toxins such as lead, mercury, cadmium, or manganese.
+First and foremost, age; on average the disease begins between the ages of 55 and 65.
+Several susceptibility genes have been identified, particularly in cases of early onset of the disease before age 50.
+Certain environmental factors may also be responsible for the disease, in particular, exposure to neurotoxic products such as organochlorine pesticides (organic compounds containing chlorine), or heavy metals like lead, mercury, cadmium, and manganese.

-Research is currently exploring the involvement of alpha-synuclein in the disease pathway.
-This protein, which plays a role in signal transmission, is abnormally abundant in the nerve cells of patients.
-The reason for this accumulation is unknown.
+Research is currently exploring the involvement of alpha-synuclein over the course of the disease .
+This protein, which plays a role in signal transmission between neurons, is abnormally abundant in the neurons of patients with Parkinson’s disease.
+The reason for this accumulation is still unclear at this time.

 What therapeutic solutions are available?

-Main treatment is a precursor of dopamine, called L-Dopa, which helps restore motor function for a number of years.
-The improvement in symptoms is often remarkable at the start of treatment, but subsequently diminishes.
-Additionally, it causes significant side effects, such as involuntary movements.
+The main treatment available is a precursor of dopamine, called L-Dopa, which helps restore motor function for a few years, results in a significant improvement during the first months/years after treatment begins, but the effect subsequently diminishes.
+What’s more, this treatment causes side effects, such as involuntary movements.

 Increase neuronal activity

-Other types of drugs increase the activity of dopamine neurons, either by binding to dopamine receptors or by inhibiting the degradation of existing dopamine.
-These pharmacological treatments carry the risk of side effects, such as confusion, drowsiness, obsessive behaviors (gambling, shopping addictions, etc.), and digestive disorders.
+Other types of drugs increase the activity of dopaminergic neurons, either by binding to dopamine receptors or by inhibiting the degradation of existing dopamine.
+These pharmacological treatments carry the risk of side effects such as confusion, drowsiness, obsessive behaviors (gambling, shopping addictions, etc.), and digestive disorders.

 Deep brain stimulation

-Surgery can be recommended when the disease is advanced and the patient no longer responds to pharmacological treatment.
+Surgery may be recommended when the disease is advanced and the patient no longer responds to pharmacological treatment.
 In this case, electrodes are implanted into specific areas of the brain to electrically stimulate neurons.
 The procedure is known as deep brain stimulation.
-It may have beneficial effects, but does not prevent continued progression of the disease.
+It may have beneficial effects, but does not prevent the disease from progressing.

 Physical activity

-More generally, physical activity, stretching and balance exercises can preserve mobility and maintain postural balance.
+More generally, physical activity along with regular stretching and balance exercises can contribute to maintaining mobility and good postural balance.

 REMEMBER